ltjost/WorkWebs-Audio-Mixing-Ecosystem-Tools/README.md

-v202601114a is the latest version!
+v20260423a is the latest release!

+Now is for 2 WING racks and 1 X32 and added a SOLO Mixing Station configuration tool

+v202601114a

 This tool is also described at WorkWebs.com

 Cue management tools are incldued for building and running cues using OSC to control one or more instance of REAPER, X/M32, Behringer Wing systems.